 But miniature schnauzers can be further trained into guard dogs and be protective.
 This is something you should do carefully.

-If you can’t get along with the process or have not enough confidence, you should ask the help of the professionals; otherwise, your dog might get more aggressive and create a harmful environment for your visitors.
+If you can’t get along with the process or do have not enough confidence, you should ask the help of the professionals; otherwise, your dog might get more aggressive and create a harmful environment for your visitors.

 Things to be aware of.